swigmaster/swigmaster.github.io/devlive-juillet21/oke-logging/okelogging.md

 ![Custom Log](images/Select-Custom-Log.png)

-By this time you should be able to view log messages.  **Note:** there could be an ingestion delay of up to a few minutes.
+By this time you should be able to view log messages.  **Note:** there could be an initial ingestion delay of up to a few minutes.

 ![Custom Log](images/Explore-Custom-Log.png)